 SQL Server stored procedure return value

-There are mainly 3 methods through which we can return some values from a sql stored procedure to the caller of the procedure in sql server 2019.
-All the 3 methods are listed below.
+In SQL Server 2019, there are mainly 3 methods for returning some values from a SQL stored procedure to its caller.
+All three methods are listed below.

 Return Codes in stored procedure

-• Whenever we execute a stored procedure in SQL Server, it returns an integer value to the caller.
-These integer values are used to represent the execution status of a procedure.
+- Whenever we execute a stored procedure in SQL Server, it returns an integer value to the caller.
+These integer values represent the procedure’s execution status.

 Result sets

-• We can also return result sets from a procedure to the caller directly using including the SELECT statement in the procedure body.
+- We can also directly return result sets from a procedure to the caller by including the SELECT statement in the procedure body.

 Output parameter in stored procedure

-• An output parameter in a stored procedure is used to send some value from the procedure back to the caller or client.
-A stored procedure can have multiple output parameter.
+- An output parameter in a stored procedure is used to send some value from the procedure back to the caller or client.
+A stored procedure can have multiple output parameters.

-• But, an output parameter will not return the value directly to the caller.
-For this, first, we have to declare a variable that can hold the value of the output parameter.
+- However, an output parameter will not return its value directly to the caller.
+First, we have to declare a variable that can hold the value of the output parameter.

-• You can return almost any type of data using the output parameter.
-For using an output parameter, you must specify the OUTPUT keyword at the time of declaration.
+- You can return almost any type of data using the output parameter.
+To use an output parameter, you must specify the OUTPUT keyword at the time of declaration.
 You can return data like numbers, strings, table-valued variables, etc using the output parameters.

-We will discuss the implementation of all these methods further in this article.
-We will see how you can return various types of data with various techniques.
+In this article, we will discuss the implementation of all these methods further and see how you can return various types of data with various techniques.

 Read Try catch in SQL Server stored procedure